Mr Adam Fowler

 Biography

 I gained my first teaching qualification, a PGCE (Distinction), in 1987 and taught in Scotland, Chicago and the Falkland Islands before entering freelance journalism.
 I have spent over 30 years as a radio producer making hundreds of long-form documentaries, mostly for BBC Radio 4, with a brief stint teaching radio at the University of Stirling between 1998 and 2001.
 For the last 13 years I have been Co-Director of Overtone Productions and have won many audio awards in the UK and internationally.
-I began teaching sound design, radio and podcasting modules at Salford university in 2018 and successfully completed my PGCAP in 2023 when I also gained my promotion to Senior Lecturer.
+I began teaching sound design, radio and podcasting modules at the University of Salford in 2018 and successfully completed my PGCAP in 2023 when I also gained my promotion to Senior Lecturer.
 I took on the role of Chair of Taught Ethics for the School of Arts, Media and Creative Technologies in 2020.
+I received my Senior Fellowship of Advance HE in November 2025.

 Areas of Research